These dilly beans (pickled beans) are a hit with my pickle lovers.

 Turn the heat off your brine.
 When bubbling stops, cover beans with pickling solution, leaving 1/4-inch headspace.
 I let the bubbling stop.
 Otherwise, it tends to splatter coming out of the spout of the teapot.

-Remove air bubbles with a plastic knife or other small tool.
+Remove air bubbles with a bubble tool, plastic knife or other small plastic utensil.
 Just push the tool gently between the dilly beans, moving things around just enough to let the air bubbles rise.
 There is a tool you can buy specifically for this purpose, but an orange peeler is what I always turn to.
 It just fits perfectly and is usually handy.

 Wipe rims clean.
-You don’t want any pickling solution or bean bits on the rim of the jar, as it may interfere with the sealing process.
+You don’t want any pickling solution or pieces of dill on the rim of the jar, as it may interfere with the sealing process.
 Place your flat lids and screw bands on finger tight.
+Then finally put that jar in the hot canner.
+When all jars are filled you are ready to process.

 Canning Dilly Beans

-Process pints for 10 minutes, adjusting for altitude using the chart below.
+Process pints for 10 minutes, adjusting for altitude using the chart in the recipe card below.
 For more information on why this is important, see this altitude adjustments page.

 Dilly Beans: Tips & FAQ

 We just eat them right out of the jar like a pickle.
 So yummy.
-They are not like a side dish, more of a condiment to eat with sandwiches or burgers.
+They are a condiment to eat with sandwiches or burgers.
 Or just an evening snack.

 And here is a great idea from a reader Bill in Illinois: